 “The idea of a great moral teacher saying what Christ said is out of the question.
 In my opinion, the only person who can say that sort of thing is either God or a complete lunatic suffering from that form of delusion, which undermines the whole mind of man.
 If you think you are a poached egg, when you are not looking for a piece of toast to suit you, you may be sane, but if you think you are God, there is no chance for you.”

 So I decided to write my reasons for being a Christian and a follower of Christ, and I came up with my thoughts below.

-Because seriously, one really needs to ask himself for his reasons to believe.
+Because seriously, one needs to ask himself for his reasons to believe.

-After I finished reading the book of David Robertson a.k.a. @theweeflea and I can’t help but think why I didn’t read it back then.
+After reading the book of David Robertson, a.k.a. @theweeflea and I can’t help but think why I didn’t read it back then.

-The truth is I tried reading the book of Richard Dawkins “The God Delusion” and I can definitely remember back then that even reading the first few paragraphs of the book gave me a gut feel that I am not yet ready to digest what he wrote.
+The truth is I tried reading the book of Richard Dawkins, “The God Delusion,” and I can remember back then that even reading the first few paragraphs of the text gave me a gut feel that I am not yet ready to digest what he wrote.

 My initial reaction was, where was the anger coming from?

-Make no mistake about it, I have my share of reading articles and contents from people I vehemently disagree with but I draw the line with anyone not being able to explain and argue their side thoughtfully and articulately through well thought about logic.
+Please make no mistake about it; I have my share of reading articles and content from people I vehemently disagree with.
+Still, I draw the line with anyone not explaining and arguing their side thoughtfully and articulately through well thought about logic.

 I put the book of Dawkins down even before I finished the entire chapter, and then it continued to haunt me to this day.